Epitácio Pessoa: Last years

 After leaving the presidency, Epitácio Pessoa was elected to be a Justice of the Permanent Court of International Justice at The Hague, and stayed on the bench until November 1930.
 From 1924 until the Revolution of 1930, he was a senator for Paraíba.
 He supported the revolution, which implemented the ideals of earlier army revolts.
 The assassination of his nephew João Pessoa was a strong emotional blow to Epitácio, and in its aftermath he retired from public life.
 In 1937, he began to show signs of declining health.
 He developed Parkinson's disease and severe heart problems.
 Epitácio Pessoa would live until 13 February 1942, when he died in Nova Betânia, part of Petrópolis (Rio de Janeiro).
-In 1965 his remains, along with those of his wife, were transported to João Pessoa, Paraíba, for reinternment.
+In 1965 his remains, along with those of his wife, were transported to João Pessoa, Paraíba, for reinterment.

 Academia Paraibana de Letras

 Pessoa was the patron of chair no. 31 of the Academia Paraibana de Letras, which was founded by Father Francisco Lima.
 It is currently occupied by Angela Bezerra de Castro.